320 pages | 6 x 9 | 14 illus.

 "A fine and deeply engaging book.
 P. C. Chang and the Universal Declaration of Human Rights is quite the page turner, with a unique and novel angle into a much-researched topic, which is timely, both among practitioners and scholars, and Hans Ingvar Roth's approach fits well with the new generation of transnational historians of human rights."—Thomas Gammeltoft-Hansen, Raoul Wallenberg Institute, Sweden

-Roosevelt and French legal expert René Cassin have often been represented as the principal authors of the UN Declaration.
+Roosevelt and French legal expert René Cassin have often been represented as the principal authors of the declaration.
 But in fact, it resulted from a collaborative effort involving a number of individuals in different capacities.
 One of the declaration's most important authors was the vice chairman of the Human Rights Commission, Peng Chun Chang (1892-1957), a Chinese diplomat and philosopher whose contribution has been the focus of growing attention in recent years.
 Indeed, it is Chang who deserves the credit for the universality and religious ecumenism that are now regarded as the declaration's defining features.
-Despite this, Chang's extraordinary contribution was overlooked by historians for many years.
+Despite this, Chang's extraordinary contribution has been overlooked by historians.

 Peng Chun Chang was a modern-day Renaissance man—teacher, scholar, university chancellor, playwright, diplomat, and politician.
 A true cosmopolitan, he was deeply involved in the cultural exchange between East and West, and the dramatic events of his life left a profound mark on his intellectual and political work.
 P. C. Chang and the Universal Declaration of Human Rights is the first biography of this extraordinary actor on the world stage, who belonged to the same generation as Mao Zedong and Chiang Kai-shek.
 Drawing on previously unknown sources, it casts new light on Chang's multifaceted life and involvement with one of modern history's most important documents.